-Japan: Economy shrank at 2.5 percent annualized rate
+Japan’s economy contracts 2.5 pct in 3Q on weaker spending

 - King County family makes 'pretty decent money' but lives paycheck to paycheck.
 Here's the advice they got. | Money Makeover

-Japan’s economy, the world’s third largest, grew in April-June, but contracted the quarter before that.
-That contraction ended the longest straight period of expansion for Japan in nearly three decades.
+Yoshimasa Maruyama, chief market economist at SMBC Nikko Securities in Tokyo, said the new data requires a revision of assessments about economic growth and investment.

+“But the overall trend of economic growth continues,” he said in a report, noting that recent natural disasters had crimped growth.

-Natural disasters during the third quarter weighed on consumer travel and spending, which means growth could recover if such events don’t occur during the year’s final quarter.
+Natural disasters weighed on consumer travel and spending, which means growth could recover if such events don’t occur during the year’s final quarter.

-The closure of a major airport in the western Kansai area after a typhoon was one of the natural disasters that brought down growth.
+The closure of a major airport in the western Kansai area after a typhoon was among the factors that hurt in the third quarter.
 A major earthquake also hit the northernmost island of Hokkaido during the quarter, causing deadly landslides and widespread blackouts.

 Until recently, Japan had been experiencing moderate growth under Prime Minister Shinzo Abe’s “Abenomics” policies based on a deflation-fighting stimulus program of cheap lending.
-The nation’s continuing labor shortage and slow wage growth are also hurting growth.
+The nation’s continuing labor shortage and slow wage growth are also taking a toll.

+Uncertainty over the outlook for exports is another concern, since Japanese companies face direct effects of trade friction with the U.S. and indirect impacts as suppliers to Chinese manufacturers hit by tariffs on Chinese goods exported to the U.S.

 Abe’s attempts to help women join the workforce are showing only gradual results.
 Parliament passed a law over the weekend allowing more immigrant workers into Japan starting in April.